-This course develops and builds on skills learned in COMM101and focuses on the application of critical thinking and problem solving skills.
-Students are required to undertake two real-world academic, educational or technical projects.
-Project planning and time management skills are developed as students participate in seminars and work in teams to gather and share information, leading to extensive, full written reports and multi-media research presentations.
+Communication 151 develops and builds on skills learned in the 101 course and focuses on the application of critical thinking and problem solving skills.
+Students are required to undertake a “real-world” academic, educational or technical project.
+Academic literacy, teamwork skills, project planning and time management skills are developed as students participate in seminars and work in teams to gather and share information, leading to individual graded assignments, extensive team-written project reports and multi-media, oral research presentations.

 Prerequisite: COMM 101 or ENGL 101